Volunteers in Action

 Our volunteers in action

-Cumbria Wildlife Trust does some amazing things for wildlife and brings people closer to nature
+Cumbria Wildlife Trust does amazing things for wildlife and brings people closer to nature

 Many people give their time regularly to help with practical work on our nature reserves.
 Others run children's wildlife watch groups, meet and talk to visitors on some of our nature reserves, take on responsibilities for helping to manage nature reserves or work from home or in our offices handling enquiries, working with data or helping with our publications.